 This is a fast way to download a full array of pixel values from a single frame.
 This mode disables navigation and overwrites any downloaded firmware.
-A hardware reset is required to restore navigation, and the firmware must be reloaded afterwards if required.
+A hardware reset is required to restore navigation, and the firmware must be reloaded.

 To trigger the capture, write to the Frame\Capture register.
 The next available complete 1 2/3 frames (1536 values) will be stored to memory.
-The data are is retrieved by reading the Pixel\Burst register once using the normal read method, after which the remaining bytes are clocked out by driving SCLK at the normal rate.
-The byte time must be at least $t{LOAD}$ .
+The data are retrieved by reading the Pixel\Burst register once using the normal read method, after which the remaining bytes are clocked out by driving SCLK at the normal rate.
+The byte time must be at least tLOAD.
 If the Pixel\Burst register is read before the data is ready, it will return all zeros.

 To read a single frame, read a total of 900 bytes.
 The next 636 bytes will be approximately 2/3 of the next frame.

 The first pixel of the first frame (1st read) has bit 6 set to 1 as a start-of-frame marker.
 The first pixel of the second partial frame (901st read) will also have bit 6 set to 1.
 All other bytes have bit 6 set to zero.
 The MSB of all bytes is set to 1.
 If the Pixel\Burst register is read past the end of the data (1537 reads and on), the data returned will be zeros.
+Pixel data is in the lower six bits of each byte.